docker-archive/hybrid-app/java-app/README.md

 ## Running the Application

-To deploy both the application and the database, we user a Docker Compose file.
+To deploy both the application and the database, we use a Docker Compose file.
 MySQL requires a root password and this set using Docker Secrets.
 In this case the password is set from a file.
 Docker Secrets is available in Swarm mode, to enable Swarm type:
 ```
 docker swarm init
 ```